Giants vs. Red Sox Player Props Betting Odds

 Turner Stats

-- Turner has put up 108 hits with 24 doubles, 16 home runs and 38 walks.
-He has driven in 66 runs with four stolen bases.
+- Turner has collected 110 hits with 25 doubles, 16 home runs and 38 walks.
+He has driven in 68 runs with four stolen bases.

 Turner Recent Games